Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Classification of 4-dimensional Painlev e-type equations

+by a local transformation $Y=P(x)\hat{Y}$.
+We express the multiplicity of the eigenvalues by a non-increasing sequence of numbers. \begin{eg} When $T^{(i)}=\operatorname{diag}(a,a,a,b,b,c)$, we write the multiplicity as $321$. \end{eg} Collecting such multiplicity data for all the singular points, the spectral type of the linear equation is defined as the $n+1$-tuples of partitions of $m$,

-The Katz's operations are important for studying Painlev\'e-type equations, because the following theorem holds. \begin{thm}[Haraoka-Filipuk~\cite{MR2363425}] Isomonodromic deformation equations are invariant under Katz's operations. \end{thm} \begin{rem} Katz's operations that do not change the type of the linear equation induce the corresponding B\"acklund transformations on the isomonodromic deformation equation.
+where $m$ is the size of matrices. \begin{thm}[Kostov\cite{MR1877365}] Irreducible Fuchsian equations with two accessory parameters result in one of the four types by successive additions and middle convolutions: \begin{itemize} \item $11,11,11,11$ \item $111,111,111 22,1111,1111 33,222,111111.$ \end{itemize} \end{thm} \begin{rem} Note that only the equation of the type $11,11,11,11$ has four singular points and the other three types have three singular points.
+The three of the singular points can be fixed at $0,1,\infty$ by a M\"obius transformation.
+Thus the three equations with only three singularities do not admit the continuous deformation of position of singularities.
+Among these 4 types, only linear equation of type $11,11,11,11$ admit isomonodromic deformation, and it gives the sixth Painlev\'e equation $H_{\mathrm{VI}}$. \end{rem} The Katz's operations are important for studying Painlev\'e-type equations, because the following theorem holds. \begin{thm}[Haraoka-Filipuk~\cite{MR2363425}] Isomonodromic deformation equations are invariant under Katz's operations. \end{thm} \begin{rem} Katz's operations that do not change the type of the linear equation induce the corresponding B\"acklund transformations on the isomonodromic deformation equation.
 In fact, all of the $D_{4}^{(1)}$-type affine Weyl group symmetry that $P_{\rm VI}$ possesses can be derived from Katz's operations and the Schlesinger transformations on the linear equations~\cite{nakmaster}. \end{rem}